 ICAC, ASIC and NSW Crime Commission, Court Of Criminal Appeal, High Court of Australia

 Michael Bowe has acted as Gordon Wood’s Solicitor since his arrest in England and extradition to Sydney, committal, trial in the Supreme Court for the charge of murder and successful appeal to the Court of Criminal Appeal.
 It is with great satisfaction that we have vigorously defended Gordon from the outset resulting in an innocent man walking free from a lengthy incarceration.
 With committed counsel, the support of his family and friends Gordon has survived an arduous ordeal lasting seventeen years, three of which were in Goulburn Correctional Centre.
 On Sunday 29 April 2012, Gordon appeared on 60 Minutes with his family and in our view put to rest the innuendo and rumour that had beset this long drawn out case.
 The media has had, in our opinion, a large role to play in the one sided delivery of information, the slanted sensationalism that ultimately caused this case to end in the Court of Criminal Appeal which unanimously and overwhelmingly acquitted Mr. Wood.
 Thankfully however, through the 60 Minutes program Gordon was able to express his feelings and emotions concerning the death of Carolyn Byrne.
+This case is another prominent legal precedent and authority referred to by Australian lawyers.

 We are happy to say that we formed part of an experienced team that secured BAIL for Ron Medich in the Supreme Court of NSW.
 Following an extensive and thoroughly prepared application for bail, Mr Medich who has been charged with murder was granted bail in order that he could vigorously fight and defend his case outside the confines of the prison system.